codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

 - GitOps Runtime Installed
 - A Git Source is added to the Runtime
-  - Usage in this doc has it pointing to the path of `/gitops/argocd`
+  - Usage in this doc has it pointing to the path of `gitops/argocd`
 - AWS Account

 ## Details

 ### Installation

 First, you need to install the External Secrets Operator.
 To do that, we are going to add an Application to your Git Source.
 Create a file in your Git Source called `external-secrets-operator.yaml` and use the below application to install.
-Once done, save, commit, and push to your repo
+Once done, save, commit, and push to your repo.

 {% raw %}